Generic Name: carisoprodol (kar eye soe PROE dole)

 Brand Names: Soma, Vanadom

 What is carisoprodol?

-Carisoprodol is a muscle relaxer that works by blocking pain sensations between the nerves and the brain.
+Carisoprodol is a muscle relaxer that blocks pain sensations between the nerves and the brain.

-Carisoprodol may also be used for other purposes not listed in this medication guide.
+Carisoprodol may also be used for purposes not listed in this medication guide.

-What should I discuss with my healthcare provider before taking carisoprodol?Do not use this medication if you are allergic to carisoprodol or meprobamate (Equanil, Miltown), or if you have porphyria.
+You should not use this medicine if you are allergic to carisoprodol or meprobamate, or if you have:

 How should I take carisoprodol?